lukepate/logger/aritcle.md

 mkdir ./logs ./config
 ```

-Create a file for our Winston Logger configuration.**
+Create a file for our Winston Logger configuration.
+This is to simply to organize our loggers and keep them to their own directory.

 ```shell
 touch ./config/winston.js
 ```

 We'll start by creating a new logger with the winston.createLogger method.
-CreateLogger accepts a few parameters such as 'format' and 'silent', but for now we're just going to pass 'level', 'exitOnError and 'transports' to create a basic logger implementation.
+CreateLogger accepts a few parameters such as 'format' and 'silent', but for now we're going to pass 'level', 'exitOnError and 'transports' to create a basic logger implementation.
+You can see in our transports that we're defining a filename and path to send our logging.

 ```javascript
 const winston = require('winston');